regulas1/LungWebAppVisualisations/lung-app/README.md

     ./AppNavigation.vue
         A navigation configuration created using Vuetify

+@/Model
+    Contains three.js aspects of the app.
+    Further split into two sub-folders

+    ./components
+        The fixed components in a scene (including the scene itself)
+        Examples: camera, object, surfaces (in a separate folder)

+    ./systems
+        Dynamic components of a scene that must react to user input
+        Examples: controls, renderer, resizer

 @/views
     Contains separate Vue components corresponding to each different page in the lung app.